 I sit there.
-There upon the heat of the clouded glass walls around me; buried in the heat of my body.
+Within the heat of the clouded glass walls around me; buried in the heat of my body.
 I’m locked inside.
 I’m locked from society.
 I’m locked from freedom.
 The implanted headphones are magnetised into my head.
 They’re stuck; but so am I. My focused eyes are fixated onto the telegram in front of me, airing from an elevating glass ball, ever so slightly bopping up and down.

 My open jaw is dry, from the slaving hours of my body being suffocated in the heat, while my mind was screaming.
 Screaming to be released.
 Screaming to be – free.
 I can feel, through the un-real paralysis that I know to be too true, a drop of saliva escapes the corner of my mouth.
 It can escape, but I can’t.
 I’m locked away.

 It will escape, but this time, so will I. But it will happen again.
 Repeatedly.
 I won’t know when it will end, until it does end.
 Until I can finally sleep in the comfort of my own pod.
-My pod that stays luminated in the dark hours of the night, providing a blue-purple glow onto the very bare of my skin.
-My own space and not sit in a cramped cage for hours that seem to wane and feel like years.
+My pod that stays luminated in the dark hours of the night, providing a blue-purple glow onto my bare skin.
+My own space and not sat in a cramped cage for hours that seem to wane and feel like years.

 But with a slight touch that ripples through my entire body and sends a shiver up my spine, I stand.
 I stand with a straight back facing doors that I haven’t seen before but -- have felt.

-A tall woman wearing bright red lipstick and a navy-blue suit that consisted of a blazer paired with a peplum skirt, rapidly, but elegantly, clicks past my cubicle in her red stiletto heels.
+A tall woman wearing bright red lipstick and a navy-blue suit that consists of a blazer paired with a peplum skirt, rapidly, but elegantly, clicks past my cubicle in her red stiletto heels.
 She faintly reminded me of someone.
 Someone with a purpose of being there.
 Someone with a foul intention.

 ‘Genevieve, welcome to the Metanoia Civilisation Academy I will guide you to your assigned cubicle’ A young girl followed.
 She seemed so innocent.
 So sweet.
 So young.

 If I could only tell her why she’s here.
 If I could only tell her how she’ll feel.
-If I could only remember...
+If I could only remember.